 Thanks to the top layer of real wood, engineered planks will have a similar hardness and resistance as solid hardwood.
 Vinyl planks are slightly softer and bouncier.
 This isn’t a significant difference—you probably wouldn’t notice it if you walk on a vinyl floor for just a few minutes.
 But if you’re spending all day chasing after your kids, your feet will appreciate the slight “give” of vinyl planks.

-Hardwood floors add character to homes in Phoenix, and they’re very easy to care for.
+Hardwood floors add character to homes, and they’re very easy to care for.
 In addition to your weekly cleaning routine, consider scheduling a professional deep clean periodically to keep your beautiful wood floors looking like new.
 For some helpful tips on cleaning your floors and keeping them shiny, you can watch this featured video and read our comprehensive article on how to care for your hardwood floors.

 This homeowner prefers to make her own hardwood floor cleaner solution by adding one cup of distilled white vinegar to a spray bottle, and then filling the rest of the bottle with water.
 Lightly spritz this natural cleanser on the floor as you mop it.
 About once per month, add a tablespoon of olive oil to your cleanser to keep the wooden flooring shiny and well-conditioned.